larean/obsinfo/information_files.rst

 Organisation
 ===================================
-A hierearchy of levels allows the user to fully specify stations and the processing that their data undergoes.
-Most of the fields correspond to StationXML fields, but there are also fields to specify processing steps and to configure the instrumentation (sampling rate, sensors added...).
-The configuration information is divided into two categories:
+A hierearchy of objects, from Network to Filter, allows the user to fully specify stations.
+Most of the fields correspond to StationXML fields, but there are also fields that specify processing steps and instrumentation configuration.
+There are two categories of  configuration information:

-1) **Configuration definition**: specifies the different configurations possible, using
+1) **Configuration definitions**: specify the different configurations possible, using the fields:

-   - ``serial_number_definitions``: (information about individual
+   - ``serial_number_definitions``: (differences between individual elements),
-     variations between elements) and
+     and
-   - ``configuration_definitions``: (information
-     about run-time changes/options for a given element).
+   - ``config_definitions``: (run-time changes/options for a given element).

-2) **Configuration specification**: states which configuration is being used by the given instrumentation and/or station, using
+2) **Configuration specifications**: specify which configuration is used by a given instrumentation and/or station, using the fields:

    - ``serial_number`` (specify which ``serial_number_definition`` to use),
-   - ``configuration`` (specify which ``configuration_definition`` to use), or
+   - ``config`` (specify which ``configuration_definition`` to use), or
-   - direct entry of fields to change.
+   - direct specification of fields to change

-Description levels
+   Most configuration specifications are made in the Network file, although Instrument_Components specifications can also be made in the Instrumentation File.
+Specifications made at higher levels override those made at lower levels.

+Objects
 ===================================
-The chain of levels of information needed to fully specify a station and its processing.
-All levels can be in one file, but usually they are divided into different files for clarity, portability, and to avoid repetition (DRY philosophy).
-Usually, there are different files for Network, Instrumentation, Instrument Components (Sensors, Dataloggers and Preamplifiers), Responses and Filters.
+A chain of objects is needed to fully specify a station and its processing.
+All of the objects can be in one file, but they are usually divided into different files for clarity, portability, and to avoid repetition (DRY).
+Typical file levels are Network, Instrumentation, Instrument Components (Sensors, Dataloggers and Preamplifiers), Responses and Filters.

-Network Level
+Network
 *********************************

 Specify the stations deployed by an OBS facility during an experiment.
-You could specify the entire station/instrument/response in this file, but JSON References are generally used to specify instruments or instrument components.
+Fields
-Fields are:
+are:

 :`facility`: Basic information about the OBS facility.  ``ref_name`` should
     match the second field in the filename.  ``full_name`` will be